 Several years ago I attended a presentation made by the CEO of a credit repair company.
 In his presentation he claimed that the banks paid the credit bureaus to display negative information.
 That banks gained leverage with delinquent borrowers by having the bureaus display the negative information for other lenders to see.

 This is patently false.
 The credit bureaus do not charge lenders to store and display data.
 In fact, the opposite is closer to the truth.
-Credit bureaus pay data providers to collect, store, and forward public record data from thousands of county halls of record.
+Credit bureaus pay data providers to collect, store and update, and forward public record data from thousands of county halls of record.

 Do not Profit from Low Scores